 The increase of science within sales

 Beyond CRM, sales is complicated.
 Whether it’s figuring out who you should deploy to the field, to who should be a coach and keeping up with industry trends.
 The shift in sales has caused science to play a larger role within sales.
 Putting science into sales creates the idea of solution selling, it gives sellers an approach that’s backed by research on how to attack deals, rather just pitching a product.

 What you should do next

-Matthews leaves the podcast with advice for both the individual sales professional, and sales leaders navigating the current sales technology landscape.
+Matthews ends this episode of our sales podcast with advice for both the individual sales professional, and sales leaders navigating the current sales technology landscape.